realA10001986/VSR/README.md

 ### Sound-pack installation

 The firmware comes with a sound-pack which needs to be installed separately.
 The sound-pack is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
-Only if the VSR briefly displays "ISP" during boot, a re-installation/update of the sound-pack is needed.
+There will be a message in the Config Portal and the VSR will briefly display "ISP" during boot if a new sound-pack needs to be installed.

 The first step is to extract "sound-pack-vrXX.zip" (which is included in the Release package).
 It contains one file, named "VSRA.bin".